-The culmination of Sultana’s Summer Program progression is our Apprentice Expeditions.
+The culmination of Sultana’s Summer Program progression are our Apprentice Expeditions.
 Tailored specifically for high school students, these trips feature our longest and most ambitious itineraries.
 Apprentice Expeditions are designed to address higher-level science concepts, and often include visits with professionals in various fields of marine/estuarine science.
 These trips strive to introduce participants to some of the technical and professional skills they would need as future trip leaders.

-SULTANA Eight-Day Trip
+SULTANA High School Eight-Day Trip

 As with all live-aboard trips on the schooner SULTANA, participants will live and work in close quarters with their fellow students and SULTANA’s professional crew.
 Healthy meals are prepared by the vessel’s cook and eaten family-style in a communal setting.
 At night students sleep under the stars on deck or in the vessel’s main hold.
 Participants can look forward to extensive time sailing and handling the schooner, learning the basics of navigation, standing watch, collecting scientific data, exploring ashore, and having fun with their shipmates.
 Our goal by the end of the trip is to have all participants familiar with the core skills they would need to serve as an entry-level crew member on a vessel like SULTANA.

 - Trip travels between St. Michaels and Chestertown